awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 ### Tracking the Status of Tasks<a name="SQLServer.Procedural.Importing.Native.Tracking"></a>

 To track the status of your backup and restore tasks, call the `rds_task_status` stored procedure\.
 If you don't provide any parameters, the stored procedure returns the status of all tasks\.
 The status for tasks is updated approximately every two minutes\.
+Task history is retained for 36 days\.

 #### Usage<a name="SQLServer.Procedural.Importing.Native.Tracking.Syntax"></a>